radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 GGGGGGGCGGGGGGGGGGGGGEGGGFGGGGGGEGGGGGGGGGGGGGFGGGEGGGGGGGGGGGGGGGGGGGGGGGGGGGEGGGGGGGGG@@DGGGG
 ```

-Each read takes four lines.
+Each read is composed of four lines.
 The first is the name of the read (its
 location on the plate).
 The second line contains the sequence data.
 The
 third line is unused.
 And the fourth line is the quality scores for the
 base calls.
 The [FASTQ wikipedia page](https://en.wikipedia.org/wiki/FASTQ_format) has a good figure depicting the logic
 behind how quality scores are encoded.

-These are 96bp single-end reads prepared as GBS.
+The Anolis data are 96bp single-end reads prepared as GBS.
 The first five bases (TGCAT)
 form the the restriction site overhang.
 All following bases make up the sequence data.

 # Step 1: Loading the raw data files